 Completion of the REDUCE-IT study is designed to occur after reaching an aggregate number of cardiovascular events.
-Based on projected event rates, we estimate the onset of the target aggregate number of cardiovascular events to be reached in or about the second half of 2017 with study results then expected to be available in 2018.
-In addition, since its inception in 2011, our REDUCE-IT special protocol assessment (SPA) agreement with the FDA has provided for periodic safety reviews and an interim efficacy and safety analysis by the independent DMC at approximately 60% of the target aggregate number of primary cardiovascular events.
+Based on projected event rates, we estimate the onset of the target aggregate number of cardiovascular events to be reached near the end of 2017 with study results then expected to be available in 2018.
+In addition, since its inception in 2011, our REDUCE-IT SPA agreement with the FDA has provided for periodic safety reviews and an interim efficacy and safety analysis by the independent DMC at approximately 60% of the target aggregate number of primary cardiovascular events.
 In August 2016, we announced an amendment to our REDUCE-IT SPA agreement with FDA that reaffirmed FDA concurrence on key elements of the study, defined details of the statistical analysis plan for the study, expanded to greater than 30 the pre-specified secondary and tertiary endpoints in the study, and added a second interim efficacy and safety analysis by the DMC at approximately 80% of the target aggregate number of primary cardiovascular events.

-In March 2016, we announced that the onset of approximately 60% of the target aggregate number of primary cardiovascular events has triggered preparation for the first pre-specified interim analysis of efficacy and safety results by the independent DMC.
-We currently expect this independent interim analysis to be conducted in September or October 2016.
-In addition, assuming the 60% interim analysis results in a recommendation to continue the study, a second planned interim analysis will be triggered by the onset of approximately 80% of the target aggregate number of primary cardiovascular events in the study.
-Based on historical event rates, we anticipate that the onset of approximately 80% of events will occur in the first half of 2017, with the second prespecified interim efficacy and safety analysis by the DMC expected around mid-2017.
+In March 2016, we announced that the onset of approximately 60% of the target aggregate number of primary cardiovascular events had triggered preparation for the first pre-specified interim analysis of efficacy and safety results.
+Such analysis included the first review of unblinded efficacy data by the independent DMC.
+The

+DMC completed its review of the interim analysis in September 2016 and, consistent with previously stated expectations, recommended that the trial continue as planned without modification.
+The second planned interim analysis of efficacy results will be triggered by the onset of approximately 80% of the target aggregate number of primary cardiovascular events in the study.
+Based on historical event rates, we anticipate that the onset of approximately 80% of events will occur in the first half of 2017, with the second pre-specified interim efficacy analysis by the DMC expected in or about the third quarter of 2017.
+The interim efficacy analysis will be accompanied by an interim safety analysis by the DMC.
 As is typical, the statistical threshold for defining overwhelming efficacy on the primary endpoint at interim analyses is considerably higher than the threshold for defining statistical significance at the end of the study.
-In addition, we have requested the DMC to not recommend stopping the study early based only upon achieving statistical significance for the primary endpoint, but to ensure that supportive trends of benefit are also consistently observed in certain secondary endpoints and subpopulations before recommending that the study be stopped early for overwhelming efficacy.
-Accordingly, it is our expectation that each of the 60% and 80% interim analyses will result in a recommendation to continue the trial.
+In addition, we have requested the DMC to not recommend stopping the study early based only upon the achievement of statistical significance for the primary endpoint, but to ensure that supportive trends of benefit are also consistently observed in certain secondary endpoints and subpopulations before recommending that the study be stopped early for overwhelming efficacy.
+This is the same approach we asked the DMC to employ in connection with the REDUCE-IT study 60% interim analysis.
+It is our expectation that the 80% interim analysis will also result in a recommendation by the DMC to continue the trial.
 By design, it is most common for cardiovascular outcomes studies not to be stopped upon an interim look.
 We remain blinded to all data from the study.
 Unless overwhelming efficacy and safety is declared by the DMC at an interim look or the study is halted due to a patient safety concern, Amarin personnel will remain blinded to the efficacy and safety data from the REDUCE-IT study until the study is complete.

-Since patient enrollment commenced in 2011, more than 20,000 patient years of study experience have been accumulated in REDUCE-IT.
-The DMC has reviewed unblinded safety data on a quarterly basis since initiation of the REDUCE-IT study in 2011 and, after each such meeting to date, the DMC has recommended to us that the study be continued as planned.
+Since patient enrollment commenced in 2011, more than 26,000 patient years of study experience have been accumulated in REDUCE-IT.
+The DMC has reviewed unblinded safety data on a quarterly basis since 2013 and, after each such review of unblinded safety data to date, the DMC has recommended to us that the study be continued as planned.